 The most important thing when exercising in higher temperatures is to stay hydrated.
 Signs of dehydration include thirst, fatigue, headache, dry mouth, weakness, muscle aches, dizziness, nausea, and dry skin.

 Dehydration can easily be prevented by drinking plenty of water before and during activity.
 You can also stop the activity and rest in the shade or cool indoor space.
-You should also avoid the extreme day temperatures by doing the outdoor activity earlier and later in the day.
+You should also avoid extreme day temperatures by doing outdoor activities earlier and later in the day.

 How to Exercise Safely in the Heat

 (* Check with your physician if you have any other medical conditions)

 If you are intending to exercise outside in the heat, make sure to take the proper steps and precautions to protect your health and safety!